sixeyed/docker-windows-workshop/slides/sections/metrics-runtime.md

-# Exposing Runtime Metrics
+# Exporting Runtime Metrics

 ---

 Containerized applications give you new opportunities for monitoring.
-You expose metrics from each container, collect them centrally and showyour whole application health in a dashboard.
+You export metrics from each container, collect them centrally and showyour whole application health in a dashboard.

 The metrics collector and dashboard run in containers too, so now you can run the exact same metrics stack in dev that you use in production.